shivamsaksham/Mini-Url-Shortener/API_DOCUMENTATION.md

 ### 1. Create Short URL
 **POST** `/shorten`

-Create a shortened URL from a long URL.
+Create a shortened URL from a long URL provided by the users.

 #### Request Body
 ```json